grafana/mimir/docs/sources/reference-http-api/_index.md

 GET /
 ```

-Displays an index page with links to other web pages exposed by Cortex.
+This endpoint displays an index page with links to other web pages exposed by Grafana Mimir.

 ### Configuration